python-virtualenvwrapper/virtualenvwrapper/docs/source/index.rst

 3. Use a single command to switch between environments.
 4. Tab completion for commands that take a virtual environment as argument.
-5. User-configurable hooks for all operations.
+5. User-configurable hooks for all operations (see :ref:`scripts`).
+6. Plugin system for more creating sharable extensions (see :ref:`plugins`).

 ===========
 Quick Setup